How to Use Behavioral Data to Reduce User Frustration

 What is Behavioral Data?

 Behavioral data goes beyond page views and bounce rates to give a more accurate picture of what a person experiences whenever he or she visits a website.
 It can include information such as mouse clicks, scrolls, keyboard inputs, and screen navigations.
-By compiling all these factors, you can “tell the story” of a person’s experience and better understand why that individual reacted in a certain way.
+By compiling all these factors, you can “tell the story” of a person’s user journey experience and better understand why that individual reacted in a certain way.
 Behavioral data provides a more comprehensive analysis of your website features than what are available through more traditional methods.

 Benefits of Behavioral Data

 Behavioral data allows you to look at trends on a much larger scale, and often includes information collected from hundreds or even thousands of participants.
 Once you have collected this data, you can then generalize behavior patterns to find out how people actually use your website.
 The amount of possible journey analytics you can gather from behavioral data is much more comprehensive than what you can derive from other tools such as Google Analytics, and will, therefore, provide you with greater opportunity to improve customer experience.

 You could realize numerous benefits from capturing behavioral data.
 For example, after indexing user sessions, you might discover that a problem exists on a particular page and could use the information you gathered to identify it.
 Rage clicks (rapid, repeated clicking on an unresponsive element) are a common issue that often goes undetected unless behavioral data is collected and put toward journey analytics.

 Some other ways in which you could take advantage of behavioral data to improve customer experience include:

 - To learn more about how people are using a particular website or page

 - Recognizing common behavioral patterns, which could then be used to improve a marketing strategy

 - Making changes to improve website flow or usability much sooner